bergercookie/awesome-albert-plugins/README.md

 Currently the list of plugins includes:

 * Jira - Issue Tracking
-* Listen to internet Radio Streams - Saxophone Plugin
+* Saxophone - Listen to internet Radio Streams
 * Zoopla - Search Property to Buy, Rent, House Prices
 * Xkcd - Fetch xkcd comics like a boss
 * Taskwarrior - Interact with Taskwarrior